Languages with official recognition in India

 A pentalingual highway sign in Kochi written in Malayalam, English, Hindi, Tamil and Kannada.

 As of 2025, 22 languages have been classified as scheduled languages under the Eighth Schedule to the Constitution of India.
-There is no national language of India.
+There is no national language of India, per its constitution.
+The union government uses Hindi and English for schedule/official works, while state governments and union territories use their respective languages for official works.

-While the constitution was adopted in 1950, article 343 declared that Hindi would be the official language and English would serve as an additional official language for a period not exceeding 15 years.
+When the constitution was adopted in 1950, article 343 declared that Hindi would be the official language and English would serve as an additional official language for a period not exceeding 15 years.
 Article 344(1) defined a set of 14 regional languages which were represented in the Official Languages Commission.
 The commission was to suggest steps to be taken to progressively promote the use of Hindi as the official language of the country.
 The Official Languages Act, 1963, which came into effect on 26 January 1965, made provision for the continuation of English as an official language alongside Hindi.

 History

 The official languages of British India before independence were English, Hindustani and other Indian vernaculars, with English being used for purposes at the central level.
 The origins of official Hindi usage traces back to the late 19th century.
-In 1881, Hindi replaced Urdu as the official language of Bihar; and in 1900, MacDonnell issued an order, which allowed the “permissive — but not exclusive — use” of Devanagari for Hindustani language in the courts of North-Western Provinces.
+In 1881, Hindi replaced Urdu as the official language of Bihar; and in 1900, MacDonnell issued an order, which allowed the "permissive — but not exclusive — use" of Devanagari for Hindustani language in the courts of North-Western Provinces.

 Following independence, the Constituent Assembly remained divided on the language issue, with some like R. V. Dulekar and Seth Govind Das favouring declaring Hindi written in Devanagari the national language of India immediately, while within the camp favouring Hindi there were divisions over whether the script of the language should be Devanagari or Roman, whether Hindustani with both Devanagari and Urdu scripts be retained, and whether the numerals should be international or Devanagari.
 Meanwhile, some like Frank Anthony, T A Ramalingam Chettiar, and Naziruddin Ahmad wanted to continue the usage of English, while Nehru, although supporting the dropping of English as an official language in favour of Hindi/Hindustani, cautioned against forcefully doing so in face of opposition in the South.
 The Indian constitution, adopted in 1950, as a compromise envisaged that English would be phased out in favour of Hindi over a fifteen-year period, but gave Parliament the power to, by law, provide for the continued use of English even thereafter.

 Plans to make Hindi the sole official language of the Republic were met with resistance in many parts of the country, especially in Tamil Nadu, which had a history of opposing imposition of the Hindi language dating back to 1937, when the Justice Party opposed the then Congress led Madras Government's decision to make Hindi compulsory in secondary/middle schools.